 Unit-level management (marketing, tenant sourcing, cleaning, check-in/out)

-Tier-one property managers in Dubai are used to working inside branded buildings, but the allowed level of customisation really varies by project.
+Tier-one property managers in Dubai are used to working inside branded buildings, but the allowed level of customization really varies by project.

 8. How private and secure are these branded residences compared with normal towers?